-&lt;sup>1Figures relate only to the assets for which data is available.
+Data as at 30 September 2023.
+1Figures relate only to the assets for which data is available.
 Total emissions are for RMDCP's assets, not the whole pooled fund.

-&lt;sup>2Source: Certain information ©2022 MSCI ESG Research LLC.
+2Source: Certain information ©2023 MSCI ESG Research LLC.
 Reproduced by permission.
-See Appendix 4 for more details.
+Metrics for the Ruffer Diversified Fund have been source directly from Ruffer.